neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Sumana).md

 ## Project proposal
 **Synopsis** <br/>
-The project aims to enhance datashuttle’s TUI by adding new features and exposing key functionalities from its Python API. datashuttle helps neuroscience researchers standardize data organization, improving collaboration and reproducibility.
-This project will introduce graphical components (buttons, drop-downs, and log displays), enable real-time UI responsiveness, and add new features like project validation and enhanced directory editing.
-Deliverables include an improved TUI, new functionalities, performance optimizations, tests, and documentation.
-The open-source community will benefit from a more powerful and user-friendly TUI, making standardized data management more accessible.
+This project aims to enhance datashuttle, a Python-based tool for standardized data transfer in neuroscience, by adding support for **Google Drive** and **Amazon Web Services**.
+Currently, datashuttle facilitates data transfer via SSH or mounted drives; this extension will enable seamless cloud storage integration using **RClone**.
+The project will implement new functionalities in both the Python API and TUI, ensuring efficient remote data access.
+Additionally, comprehensive testing and documentation will be provided to support users.
+This upgrade will significantly improve data accessibility and collaboration for researchers handling large-scale neuroscience datasets.

 **Implementation Timeline** <br/>
 - During the Community Bonding period, I will deepen my understanding of the datashuttle community, clarify any doubts about the project, and align on expectations with mentors.
 Additionally, I will connect with other contributors working with NIU to build relationships and gain insights for effective collaboration.